rayne-wiselman/azure-content/articles/hyper-v-recovery-manager-azure.md

 <li>Follow the pages of the wizard to export the certificate in .pfx format.</li>
 </ol>

 <h3><a id="importcert"></a>Import the .pfx certificate to VMM servers</h3>
-<p>AfAfter export copy the .pfx to the VMM servers, and then import it.
-Note that if you ran MakeCert.exe on a VMM server, you don't need to import the certificate on that server.</p>
+<p>After export copy the .pfx to the VMM server, and then import it.
+Note that if you ran MakeCert.exe on the VMM server, you don't need to import the certificate on that server.</p>

 <ol>
 <li>Copy the private-key (.pfx) certificate files to a location on the local server.</li>